shasye1/shasye1.github.io/resume.md

 ### Education

 * **Master's Degree In Computer Science/Data Science** at [DePaul University](https://www.cdm.depaul.edu/academics/Pages/current/Requirements-MS-in-Computer-Science.aspx), (2019)
-   * _Planned Coursework_: Data Analytics & Regression, Advanced Data Analysis, Programming Machine Learning Applications, Mining Big Data

 * **BS in Molecular and Cellular Biology** at [University of Illinois at Urbana-Champaign](http://catalog.illinois.edu/undergraduate/las/academic-units/molecular-cell-bio/molecular-cellular-biology-concentration/), (2017)

 ### Work Experience
 * **Data Science Intern** at [Nielsen](https://www.nielsen.com) (**Current/Summer 2019**)
 * **Data Science Intern** at [Paro Inc.](https://www.paro.io) (2019)
-    * Developed a new and accurately performing tops down ML model to project end of the month revenue through experimentation and testing with external APIs
+    * Developed a new and accurately performing tops down ML model to forecast end of the month revenue through experimentation and testing with external APIs
     * Cleaned and transformed structured and unstructured company data for use of statistical techniques for deep-dive data analysis
     * Portrayed data and insights as a story in order to communicate results of findings and advocate recommendations for best practices in data architecture
     * Primary point of contact for machine learning related methodology development and laid the foundation for future data science problems
+    * Continuing to offer data science development post-internship, by working on a solution to improve revenue projections on a granular, project-level basis
 * **Applications and Support Engineering Intern** at [TRUMPF Inc.](https://www.trumpf.com/en_US/) (2018)
     * Developed program to efficiently parse/analyze files specific to TRUMPF software that calculated and outputted data into spreadsheet to be used with clients (Python, openpyxl)
     * Initiated the idea to gather data on the uptime/downtime of the main TRUMPF server into a database in order to be analyzed to prevent future bottlenecks